Format:

 Curriculum Breakdown

-The course itself is divided into 21 total learning units, consisting of:
+The course itself is divided into multiple learning units, consisting of:

 • 1 Getting Started Unit